aaronsharma/SEGP/Portfolio/System Integration & UX.md

 With all this in mind, we created Hannah, Daniel, Dave and not Jay-Cee.
 In retrospect it may have been good to have increased the upper range of the user stories, but that would almost certainly have meant extending our research and contacts with the older age groups who are more vulnerable to Covid.
 A wider gender distribution would have been a priority as well.

-As we were limited due to governmnet and universit yrestrictions to how we could approach and interact with others, our broader user group and our understanding of them, was on an informal basis; basically restricted to friends, fa,ily and housemates.
-As these sort of relationships could already be under some strain, we had users play with the paper-prototypes and comment on the front end design as it occured.
+As we were limited due to government and university restrictions to how we could approach and interact with others, our broader user group and our understanding of them, was on an informal basis; basically restricted to friends, family and housemates.
+As these sort of relationships could already be under some strain, we had users play with the paper-prototypes and comment on the front end design as it occurred.
 We didn't use a formal questionnaire, for the reasons given, and instead had free-ranging conversations that we would then, as a group, discuss on line and at meetings.
 With our multi-national team, and age ranges, we certainly covered the bases of our user story group, although not as a direct one to one mapping.
 However we did have feedback to from self-identifying male, female, with a mix of ethnicities and ages.